fprime-community/fprime-artemis-cubesat/README.md

   ```
   - All  `docker` commands must be run on your host machine's terminal, not inside the docker contianer.

-# Programming and Running on Hardware
+# Running on Hardware

 ## Running on the Teensy

+### Native Linux
-After running fprime-util build teensy41, the Teensyduino application should appear.
+If you are compiling natively on Linux, the Teensyduino application should appear.
 Choose the hex file located in ./build-artifacts/teensy41/TeensyFSW/bin/ to load into Teensyduino.
 Manually press the reset button on the Teensy to upload the program.

-## Running on the Raspberry Pi

-TODO:

-* Setting up the RPi (using rpi imager, installing os)
-* ssh into RPi
-* sudo raspi-config settings
-* Transfer files to RPi from host machine
-* Running deployment
-* Auto run on reboot

-## Using GDS over serial
-## Uploading .hex File for the Teensy
-After running building the Teensy deployment, open up the `Teensy Loader` application.
+### Docker Container

-If you are using the Docker method, you'll need to transfer the `TeensyFSW.hex` file to your host machine.
-To achieve this, simply run the following command.
+- If you are using the Docker container, you'll need to transfer the `TeensyFSW.hex` file to your host machine.
+To achieve this, simply run the following command in your host machines command line interface.
 Make sure to replace `DOCKER_ID` with your container's ID and `/path/to/directory/` with the destination folder where you intend to store the file.

 ```bash
 docker cp DOCKER_ID:/root/fprime-artemis-cubesat/build-artifacts/teensy41/TeensyFSW/bin/TeensyFSW.hex /path/to/directory/